If you’re reading this post then I’m sure you have said to yourself at some stage I want to start a coaching business.

 What platforms does your target audience naturally gravitate to?

-What Facebook groups are they in?
+What Facebook groups or subreddits are they in?

 What content do they like, share and engage with?

 Who are the people they already follow?
-Hint: You should be following them too.
+Hint: You should be following them, too.

 Watch, read and observe.